 By using Neoprence to construct the upper, Hoka have made this shoe more rugged and durable than previous models.
 The only issue I have is the Neoprene reduces flexing of the toes as it creates less ‘height’, or room in the toebox.
 The result was more creasing in the material.
 This isn’t such a bad thing as I think running shoes absolutely must have that ‘worn in’ look.

 One feature some runners have complained about is the updated tongue.
 It’s partially attached to the insole which great for stopping bits of gravel and stone from reaching your feet.
 But it’s also thinner and less comfortable than the tongue on some other models.
 For me, this wasn’t an issue.

-The combined stack height and neoprene upper works well to reduce water ingress.
-Many of my cross country routes cut across fields and some shoes absorb water fast leaving your feet wet.
+The combined stack height and neoprene upper work well to reduce water ingress.
+Many of my cross-country routes cut across fields and some shoes absorb water fast leaving your feet wet.
 I don’t like wet feet!

 The Hoka Speedgoat 4s are far more water resistant than my ATR 6s, and the Speedgoat 3s which I have also owned.

 If you’re running through long, wet grass the water will find a way in.
 Likewise, racing through deep puddles means you’re probably going to get soggy socks and feet.
 Yuck!
 For runners who like being out in torrential downpours (that’s you, James), I recommend you buy some running gaiters.

 So far, you’ve got a pretty good picture of my thoughts.
 Now let’s list out all the pros and cons of the Speedgoat 4s: